Grace Kelly (musician)

 Working professionally since she was a preteen, Kelly was dubbed a prodigy in the jazz world.
-In 2014, Kelly worked with the producer Stewart Levine on her EP, Working for the Dreamers, which was released in September of that year.
+In 2014, she worked with the producer Stewart Levine on her EP, Working for the Dreamers, which was released in September of that year.

-She was featured in the December 2015 issue of Vanity Fair as a significant millennial in the jazz world.
-Kelly was named "Rising Star – Alto Saxophone" in DownBeats 2016 Critics Poll.
+Kelly was featured in the December 2015 issue of Vanity Fair as a significant millennial in the jazz world.
+She was also named "Rising Star – Alto Saxophone" in DownBeats 2016 Critics Poll.
 Her Trying to Figure It Out (2016 PAZZ) release was voted the number-two Jazz Album of the Year in the 2016 DownBeat readers' poll.

 Early life and education

 Born Grace Chung in Wellesley, Massachusetts, to Korean parents, she moved to Brookline, Massachusetts, when she was 2 years old.
 She briefly played clarinet and classical piano before finding her voice on the saxophone.
 Kelly stated, "Saxophone reminds me of the human voice.
 And I always felt this very compelling, this feeling, that someone was singing to me.
 The Girl from Ipanema was on repeat in my household when I was a little girl and thought: ‘I wanna learn this one day.’
 It’s one of the instruments that’s closest to expressing the human voice.”

 Her mother remarried in 1997 to Robert Kelly, who legally adopted Grace a few years later, thus changing her name to Grace Kelly.
 Kelly wrote her first song "On My Way Home" at age seven.
 Kelly counts it a major breakthrough in her career when singer/songwriter Fred Taylor approached her after she sat in with vocalist Ann Hampton Callaway at Scullers Jazz Club.
 He offered to book her first headlining show at a major jazz venue.

 Kelly left Brookline High School at age 16 and earned her GED.
 After studying in the Jazz Department of New England Conservatory of Music's School of Preparatory Education, she enrolled at Berklee College of Music, where she graduated in December 2011 with a Bachelor of Arts in professional music at age 19.
-Kelly studies or has studied saxophone with Jeremy Udden, James Merenda, George Garzone, Lee Konitz, Greg Osby, Jerry Bergonzi, and Allan Chase.
+Kelly has studied saxophone with Jeremy Udden, James Merenda, George Garzone, Lee Konitz, Greg Osby, Jerry Bergonzi, and Allan Chase.

 Career

 On March 15, 2005, when she was just 12, Kelly released her first CD, Dreaming.
-While in the recording stages, Kelly met Ann Hampton Callaway, a jazz cabaret singer, who offered to write the liner notes to Kelly's first CD.
+While in the recording stages, she met Ann Hampton Callaway, a jazz cabaret singer, who offered to write the liner notes to Kelly's first CD.
 Grace won numerous ASCAP Young Jazz Composer Awards.
-Grace previously won the "Jazz Artist of the Year" for the third time at the 2016 Boston Music Awards' she had won the same award in 2008 and 2010.
-She was voted alto saxophonist of the year by the 2016 NYC Jazz Fans Decision Award.
+Grace previously won the "Jazz Artist of the Year" for the third time at the 2016 Boston Music Awards' which she had won previously in 2008 and 2010.
+Kelly was also voted alto saxophonist of the year by the 2016 NYC Jazz Fans Decision Award.